evanberkowitz/supervillain/supervillain/measurement.rst

     :members:

 We can use these to control the inclusion in an ensemble's autocorrelation computation.
+For example, :class:`~.Spin_Spin` is a two-point function, the :class:`~.InternalEnergyDensity` is a scalar, and the :class:`~.VortexSusceptibility` is a constrained scalar that only makes sense when $W\neq 1$.

+.. literalinclude :: observable/spin.py
+   :pyobject: Spin_Spin
+   :lines: 1

+.. literalinclude :: observable/energy.py
+   :pyobject: InternalEnergyDensity
+   :lines: 1

+.. literalinclude :: observable/vortex.py
+   :pyobject: VortexSusceptibility
+   :lines: 1

 Different considerations override one another in accordance with the python `method resolution order`_; very roughly speaking, left-most first.